Online chat: History

+Jarkko Oikarinen created Internet Relay Chat (IRC) in 1988.
+Many peer-to-peer clients have chat rooms, e.g., Ares Galaxy, eMule, Filetopia, Retroshare, Vuze, WASTE, WinMX, etc. Many popular social media platforms are now used as chat rooms, such as WhatsApp, Facebook, Twitter, Discord, Snapchat, Instagram, TikTok, and many more.

 The first transatlantic Internet chat took place between Oulu, Finland and Corvallis, Oregon in February 1989.

 The first dedicated online chat service that was widely available to the public was the CompuServe CB Simulator in 1980, created by CompuServe executive Alexander "Sandy" Trevor in Columbus, Ohio.
 Ancestors include network chat software such as UNIX "talk" used in the 1970s.

 Chat is implemented in multiple video-conferencing tools.
 A study of chat use during work-related videoconferencing found that chat during meetings allows participants to communicate without interrupting the meeting, plan action around common resources, and enables greater inclusion.
 The study also found that chat can cause distractions and information asymmetries between participants.